“Flight Behavior’s music awakens something primal and ancient, instilling you with a sense of long-forgotten majesty….”

 “Ariana’s voice is a soaring, beautiful thing.
 Wrapped around expertly-played instruments of the Middle East, Persia, and India, her song very much takes flight.
 You follow it like a bird into the blue or a diver into the depths.
 Where Dead Can Dance brought us into the Labyrinth, Ariana Saraha offers to meet us in the Silence.” — Dan Fairchild, Concert Producer, Boulder, CO

 “Ariana not only has one of the most achingly beautiful voices you have ever heard, but she writes incredible songs as well.
 Her songs go to depths and heights not often visited by songwriters today.
-Mystical, sensual, inspiring, and real; she is not afraid of the darkness, but, just as important, she is not afraid of the light.” — T.D.H., Boulder, CO
+Mystical, sensual, inspiring, and real; she is not afraid of the darkness, but, just as important, she is not afraid of the light.” — Thomas Hast, Music Critic, Boulder, CO

 “I am utterly unprepared for her wild, mystical soul and music that transports me to faraway realms and ages.
 Frankly, I am blown away.
 I feel as if I have stumbled unknowingly upon a gypsy caravan and stepped into the circle of dancing firelight and music.” — L.R.
 Heartsong, Author